awslabs/data-solutions-framework-on-aws/website/docs/constructs/library/spark-emr-serverless-runtime.md

 # Spark EMR Serverless Runtime

-A construct to create a [Spark EMR Serverless Application](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/getting-started.html), along with methods to grant a principal (ie IAM Role or IAM User) the right to start an EMR Serverless job as well as method to create an IAM execution that is assumed by EMR Serverless to execute job.
+A [Spark EMR Serverless Application](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/getting-started.html) with IAM roles and permissions helpers.

 ## Overview

-The construct provides a method to create a Spark EMR Serverless Application, with the latest EMR runtime as the default runtime.
+The construct creates a Spark EMR Serverless Application, with the latest EMR runtime as the default runtime.
 You can change the runtime by passing your own as a `Resource property` to construct initializer.
+It also provides methods to create a principal or grant an existing principal (ie IAM Role or IAM User) with the permission to start a job on this EMR Serverless application.

 The construct creates a default VPC that is used by EMR Serverless Application.
 The VPC has `10.0.0.0/16` CIDR range, and comes with an S3 VPC Endpoint Gateway attached to it.
 The construct also creates a security group for the EMR Serverless Application.
 You can override this by defining your own `NetworkConfiguration` as defined in the `Resource properties` of the construct initializer.